In this series I propose daily ideas for new members who are interested in becoming #steemstem authors.

 Please also visit @steemstem on steemit as well as on Discord.
 Follow the guidelines and appreciate the community.
 That means engage, upvote and comment until your fingers bleed.

-Here are a few articles that will help you get started.
+Here are a few sources to help you get started:

 Previous Idea Suggestions: